 Photographers, however, have a keen eye for lighting, camera angles, and high-quality lenses that can come a bit closer to capturing the magical moments guests can expect to have in your home.

 After all, guests haven’t had a chance to get to know your property and make memories there as you have.
 So while your home is likely particularly beautiful to you—as someone who knows and loves it already—your photos are your guests’ first impression.

 And at that stage, looks are everything.
 Guests also have dozens of other properties aiming to capture their attention.
 If you don’t have eye-catching images, they will likely turn to other, more visually appealing options.

-In short, clean, well-staged, well-lit properties, captured with a professional eye, simply perform better.
+In holiday property management terms, clean, well-staged, well-lit properties, captured with a professional eye, simply perform better.
 If you make one adjustment to your marketing this year, make it professional photos.

 Most importantly, even budget-conscious guests want to feel that they are being offered a quality, thoughtfully considered holiday.
 A mishmash of worn-in furniture doesn’t exactly convey that attitude of hospitality.

 Remember: many of your guests are familiar and comfortable with hotel-style accommodations, which offer clean-lined, neutral-toned furnishings and décor.
 On the other hand, second homes with secondhand furnishings (and family photos and mementos) can make guests feel as though they are intruding on someone else’s property.

 We’ve seen this time and time again in our holiday property management experience.
 It is statistically proven that homes including affordable-yet-sturdy furnishings and a clean, uncluttered design perform (and photograph!) better than others.